text70/VinaChimera/README.md

 [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/download.html): Dowload the installer of your choice and follow the directions.

 [Tangram](https://github.com/insilichem/tangram): a python environment for interactive extensions with other molecular modeling suites.
-Also see the Tangram_setup document for help activating the conda-env.
+Also see the Tangram_setup document for help activating the ```conda-env tangram```.

 [AutoDock Vina](http://vina.scripps.edu/index.html): faster than Autodock and can be run locally on most modern multicore CPUs.